• Skip to primary navigation

 This is in fact rather straightforward, it's all about employing a circuit which monitors the voltage of the generator and switches ON or OFF a few dummy loads which in turn control and compensate for the increase or decrease in the speed of the generator.

 Two simple electronic load controller (ELC) circuits are discussed below (designed by me) which can be easily built at home and used for the proposed regulation of any mini hydro power station.
-Let's learn their operations with the following points:
+I have explained their operations with the following points:

 ELC Circuit using IC LM3915